edgelesssys/constellation/docs/docs/overview/confidential-kubernetes.md

 1. **Workload shielding**: the confidentiality and integrity of all workload-related data and code are enforced.
 2. **Control plane shielding**: the confidentiality and integrity of the cluster's control plane, state, and workload configuration are enforced.
 3. **Attestation and verifiability**: the two properties above can be verified remotely based on hardware-rooted cryptographic certificates.

 Each of the above properties is equally important.
 Only with all three in conjunction, an entire cluster can be shielded without gaps.

 ## Constellation security features

 Constellation implements the Confidential Kubernetes concept with the following security features.

 * **Runtime encryption**: Constellation runs all Kubernetes nodes inside Confidential VMs (CVMs).
 This gives runtime encryption for the entire cluster.
 * **Network and storage encryption**: Constellation augments this with transparent encryption of the [network](../architecture/networking.md) and [persistent storage](../architecture/encrypted-storage.md).
 Thus, workloads and control plane are truly end-to-end encrypted: at rest, in transit, and at runtime.
 * **Transparent key management**: Constellation manages the corresponding [cryptographic keys](../architecture/keys.md) inside CVMs.
-* **Node attestation & verification**: Constellation verifies the integrity of each new CVM-based node using [remote attestation](../architecture/attestation.md).
+* **Node attestation and verification**: Constellation verifies the integrity of each new CVM-based node using [remote attestation](../architecture/attestation.md).
 Only "good" nodes receive the cryptographic keys required to access the network and storage of a cluster.
-* **Confidential computing-optimized images**: A node is "good" if it's running a signed Constellation [node image](../architecture/networking.md) inside a CVM and is in the expected state.
-(Node images are hardware-measured during boot and are reflected.
+* **Confidential computing-optimized images**: A node is "good" if it's running a signed Constellation [node image](../architecture/images.md) inside a CVM and is in the expected state.
+(Node images are hardware-measured during boot.
 The measurements are reflected in the attestation statements that are produced by nodes and verified by Constellation.)
 * **"Whole cluster" attestation**: Towards the DevOps engineer, Constellation provides a single hardware-rooted certificate from which all of the above can be verified.

 With the above, Constellation wraps an entire cluster into one coherent and verifiable *confidential context*.
 The concept is depicted in the following.